cengizgoren/Unity-Ultra-Basic-Hyper-Casual-Runner-Game-Creator/README.md

 ## Information

 A simple tamplete creation package that will speed up the prototyping process for runner games in the hyper casual genre.
+You can customize the package as you wish.
+__(This package is a very simple package, it was made for idea purposes only.)__

 ### You can create the hierarchy from the "Hierarchy Panel" section.
 ![image](https://user-images.githubusercontent.com/47694762/172023783-0d7fca43-a685-4f75-8885-4f85c9c6f77a.png)